alicechi2/Text-ID/README.md

 sentence lengths, and puncutaion used.
 Using these models it can take an unknown text and indetify, between the two models given, who was more likely to have written the unknown text.

-To use compare a text against two models use the function
+To compare a text against two models first run textid_final.py, then use the function:

 compareTextWithTwoModels(<unknown text>, <text for model 1>, <text for model 2>)